Starmer issues last-ditch appeal as thousands of doctors to strike

 Members of the public have been urged to come forward for NHS care during the walkout, and are being asked to attend appointments as usual.

-Thousands of resident doctors are beginning a five-day strike after talks with the Government collapsed over pay.
+Thousands of resident doctors have begun a five-day strike after talks with the Government collapsed over pay.

-Resident doctors will take to picket lines across England from 7am on Friday in a move which is expected to disrupt patient care.
+Resident doctors are taking to picket lines across England on Friday in a move which is expected to disrupt patient care.

 Members of the public have been urged to come forward for NHS care during the walkout, and are being asked to attend appointments unless told they are cancelled.